ratibor78/cloudgate/README.md

 ### Dependencies

 1) EC2 instance in public subnet of your VPC with Linux
-2) OpenVPN server installed on the EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)
+2) OpenVPN server installed on the EC2 with [openvpn-install.sh ](https://github.com/Nyr/openvpn-install)

-> Attention !!!
-> If you use Ubuntu 22.04 you need to use this fork of the [openvpn-install.sh ](https://github.com/f100024/openvpn-install) script with issue https://github.com/angristan/openvpn-install/issues/1000 fixed
 3) Python3 and python3.*-venv packages installed

 ### Important